HL7/US-Core/input/pagecontent/index.md

 ### Introduction

-The US Core Implementation Guide is based on [FHIR Version R4]. {{ cross-version-analysis | remove: '<p>' | remove: '</p>'}} It defines the minimum set of constraints on the FHIR resources to create the US Core Profiles.
+The US Core Implementation Guide is based on [FHIR Version R4].
+It defines the minimum set of constraints on the FHIR resources to create the US Core Profiles.
 It also defines the minimum set of FHIR RESTful interactions for each of the US Core Profiles to access patient data.
 By establishing the “floor” of standards to promote interoperability and adoption through common implementation, it allows for further standards development evolution for specific uses cases.
 There are two different ways to implement US Core:
 1. Profile Only Support: Systems may support *only* the US Core Profiles to represent clinical information.
 2. Profile Support + Interaction Support: Systems may support *both* the US Core Profile content structure *and* the RESTful interactions defined for a resource.